How can I recycle my phone?

 - Drop it off at a DHL point

 - Your phone will be reused or recycled to get the maximum value from the materials.

 This program is for phones that can still be used.
 If your phone is very old, has water damage or is not working anymore, you can bring it to a local recycling point.

 - On the back, side or inside the phone

 - Our DEKRA-certified partner removes all personal data from your phone.
 For peace of mind, you may wish to delete the data yourself before sending in your phone

-- Any revenue we receive from your old phones we use to support this recycling program and all our other social and environmental projects
+- We use any revenue we receive from your old phones to support this recycling program and all our other social and environmental projects

 - Except for Closing the Loop, we have no direct ties to the recycling companies we suggest.
 Please be sure to read the terms and conditions on each website before sending in or dropping off your phone